daddia/zen-cli/docs/zen/zen_assets_list.md

 - mcp: Model Context Protocol definitions
 - schema: JSON/YAML schemas for validation

-The list command works offline using cached asset metadata.
-Use 'zen assets sync' to update the cache with the latest assets from the repository.
+The list command works offline using the local manifest.
+Use 'zen assets sync' to update the manifest with the latest assets from the repository.

 ```
 zen assets list [flags]